chandnitin333/my_package/README.md

 ## what is spread operator in javascript and differance between spread and rest operator

 ## Differace between deep copy and shallo capy in java script.
+## Tell me list of ES6 feature ?

+## what is TYPESCRIPT and benifit of typescript

+## why use typescript in node project

+## What is the difference between TypeScript and a statically typed language?
+    TypeScript is optionally statically typed, which means you can tell the compiler to ignore a variable's type.
+We can assign any type of value to the variable using any data type.
+During compilation, TypeScript will not perform any error checking.

+## How do the extensions .ts and .tsx differ in TypeScript?

+ts TypeScript                                    tsx TypeScript

+It is used for pure TypeScript files                It is used for JSX files

+This file is used when you have to create classes,  This file is used when you have to use JSX syntax and elements and create a React component. functions, reducers, etc., that don't require the use of JSX syntax and elements.

+## Explain Decorators in TypeScript.

+    Decorators in TypeScript are a special kind of declarative syntax used to add metadata or modify the behavior of classes, methods, properties, or parameters.
+They provide a convenient way to apply reusable logic or behavior across multiple parts of your code without having to manually modify each target element.
+Decorators are built using higher-order functions, which receive the target element (such as a class or property) as an argument and return a modified version of it or perform specific actions on it.

 const person = {
     name:"John",